fairdataihub/SODA-for-SPARC-Docs/docs/how-to/how-to-use-soda-without-a-pennsieve-account.md

    click the "Create manifest.xlsx" button.
 3. Generate manifest files for the test dataset downloaded in step 1.
 For assistance in manifest file creation, [View the docs for generating manifest files](../Freeform%20Mode/prepare-metadata/create-manifest-files.md)

-## Example 2: fGenerating submission metadata
+## Example 2: Generating submission metadata

 The submission metadata file is an excel file that contains information about the dataset you are submitting and the milestones related to the submission.